JeroenKnoops/lego/presentation/001_start.md

 InnerSource
 @css/brown.css

-A lot of the benefits of OS
+A lot of the benefits of OSS
 But in a large organisation
 With existing toolsets